 Shredded, literally.
 The moths have not only munched their way through my fave old Pringle mitts, rendering them fingerless, and not in a boho-chic way, but in a disgusting, witchy way.
 My sweaters look like sieves and my gorgeous, gorgeous Brora cashmere shawl, the most treaty luxurious present I got last Christmas, and actually ever, is almost alive with soft white things.
 How could this have happened?
-Well I know, because for the past few months I’ve been swatting moths in my bedroom and shouting at them, as if that’ll help.
+Well I know, because for the past few weeks I’ve been swatting moths in my bedroom and shouting at them, as if that’ll help.
 Apparently it’s all because of climate change.
-Warmer winters and even warmer springs recently have resulted in record numbers of moth infestations, especially this year.
+Warmer winters and even warmer springs recently have resulted in record numbers of moth infestations.
+They are here…..

 So this is what I should have done and what I am doing now:

 - Going through my drawers and inspecting all clothes for signs of moth infestation.
 Swearing a lot.

 - Putting woollies into the deep freeze for 48 hours to kill off larvae.
 Chortling to myself, as I do so and whispering, “Take that, moths” in a slightly deranged way.